hasandc/Personal-Note/README.md

         https://deepnotes.io/softmax-crossentropy
         	- Softmax/Cross Entropy on output layer.
 This is recomended for those who are trying to get a deeper understanding on Backpropagation Optimization: https://stats.stackexchange.com/questions/235528/backpropagation-with-softmax-cross-entropy
-        	- Plenty of discussion, mainly about Gradient Descent explanation. http://mccormickml.com/2014/03/04/gradient-descent-derivation/
+        	- Plenty of discussions, mainly about Gradient Descent explanation. http://mccormickml.com/2014/03/04/gradient-descent-derivation/
         	- Basic explanation of Receiver Operating Characteristic (ROC).
 It would be good if you already have a good gars the concept of Confusion Matrix. https://medium.com/greyatom/lets-learn-about-auc-roc-curve-4a94b4d88152
     	- Implementation:
         	- The used of Backpropagation in the feed-fordward neural network from scratch with Python. https://machinelearningmastery.com/implement-backpropagation-algorithm-scratch-python/
-        	- Multilayered perceptron from scratch: https://gluon.mxnet.io/chapter03_deep-neural-networks/mlp-scratch.html#
+        	- Multilayered perceptron from scratch. https://gluon.mxnet.io/chapter03_deep-neural-networks/mlp-scratch.html#
 	* Discriminant Analysis (DA)
     	- A Theorethical aspect of Fisher's Exact test from Wikipedia.